dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 This makes sense because Kotlin has language features which do not exist in Java.
 (For example, you might want to check using reflection if function argument is optional.)

-In Groovy, as far as I know, it's not possible to know using reflection if function argument is optional or not.
+In Groovy, as far as I know, it's not possible to know using reflection whether function argument is optional or not.
-Probably, checking Groovy AST is the way to do it.
+Probably, analyzing Groovy AST is the way to do it.

 Java:
 <java>
-System.out.println(ActivityTracker.class);
+println(ActivityTracker.class);
 </java>
 Groovy:
 <groovy>